Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 RAUL RODRIGUEZ/istockphoto

-Your franks need personal space too.
-Jamming too many on the grill at once does will end up steaming them instead of searing, and you lose that nice crispy exterior.
+Your franks need personal space, too.
+Jamming too many on the grill at once will end up steaming them instead of searing, and you lose that nice crispy exterior.
 It will be harder to turn them, so some burn while others barely warm up.
 A little room between each dog makes all the difference.

 father teaching son how to grill hot dogs and bonding during the day